Coffee-2-Go/goit-markup-hw-02/README.md

-# Homework: Module 2 - CSS basics
+# Tier 2.
+Module 1.
+Homework 2 - CSS basics

 * Create repository `goit-markup-hw-02`.
 * Clone the created repository and copy the files of previous work to it.